Scar (The Lion King): 2019 incarnation

-Chiwetel Ejiofor was officially chosen on November 1, 2017 for the role of Scar in the CGI live action remake, The Lion King (2019) directed by Jon Favreau, as he had impressed Favreau after watching his antagonistic performance as Baron Mordo in the Marvel film Doctor Strange (2016).
-Ejiofor said that "especially with Scar, whether it's a vocal quality that allows for a certain confidence or a certain aggression, to always know that at the end of it you’re playing somebody who has the capacity to turn everything on its head in a split second with outrageous acts of violence – that can completely change the temperature of a scene".
+Chiwetel Ejiofor was officially chosen on November 1, 2017 for the role of Scar in the 2019 photorealistic remake directed by Jon Favreau, as he had impressed Favreau, after watching his antagonistic performance as Baron Mordo in the Marvel film Doctor Strange (2016).
+Ejiofor said that "especially with Scar, whether it's a vocal quality that allows for a certain confidence or a certain aggression, to always know that at the end of it you're playing somebody who has the capacity to turn everything on its head in a split second with outrageous acts of violence—that can completely change the temperature of a scene".
 Favreau said of casting Ejiofor, "[He] is just a fantastic actor, who brings us a bit of the mid-Atlantic cadence and a new take on the character.
 He brings that feeling of a Shakespearean villain to bear because of his background as an actor.
 It's wonderful when you have somebody as experienced and seasoned as Chiwetel; he just breathes such wonderful life into this character."
 When Jeremy Irons was interviewed on Larry King Now on November 30, 2016, he expressed interest in reprising the role.

-In August 2021, it was announced that Kelvin Harrison Jr. would voice Young Scar in Barry Jenkins' follow-up to the 2019 film.
+In August 2021, it was announced that Kelvin Harrison Jr. would voice a young Scar (referred to by his born name "Taka") in Barry Jenkins' 2024 prequel and sequel of the remake, Mufasa: The Lion King.

 Design and characterization

-The studio originally dismissed The Lion King as a risk because, at the time, it was believed that the greatest films starred people.
+The studio originally dismissed The Lion King as a risk, because, at the time, it was believed that the greatest films starred people.
 Concerned about the novelty of the film, Disney chairman Jeffrey Katzenberg decided to divide the studio into two separate animated films, The Lion King and Pocahontas, the latter of which was dubbed "the home run" because it was expected to be the more successful of the two projects.
-Disney's more seasoned and experienced animators gravitated towards Pocahontas, while the studio's newer animators were relegated to working on The Lion King, dubbing themselves the "B-team".
-However, Allers received Katzenberg's decision positively as an opportunity for "newer animators ... to step up to leadership roles", among them Andreas Deja, who became Scar's supervising animator.
-Well known for animating several Disney villains, Deja summarized the experience as "more fun than drawing heroes" because "You have so much more to work with in terms of expressions and acting and drawing-wise than you would have with a nice princess or a prince ... where you have to be ever so careful with the draftsmanship."
+Disney's more seasoned and experienced animators gravitated towards Pocahontas, while the studio's newer animators were relegated to working on The Lion King, dubbing themselves the "B-team."
+However, Allers received Katzenberg's decision as an opportunity for "newer animators to step up to leadership roles", among them Andreas Deja, who became Scar's supervising animator.
+Well-known for animating several Disney villains, Deja summarized the experience as "more fun than drawing heroes" because "You have so much more to work with, in terms of expressions and acting and drawing-wise, than you would have with a nice princess or a prince, where you have to be ever so careful with the draftsmanship."